kerriwait/hpc-intro-1/index.md

 * Learn the fundamentals of programming in Python or Chapel.
 * Understand parallel programming strategies, and write basic parallel code in Python or Chapel.

-**NOTE: This is the draft HPC Carpentry release.
+**NOTE: This is the draft Monash Data Fluency Intro to HPC release.
 Comments and feedback are welcome.**

 > ## Prerequisites
 >
-> There are no real prerequisites for this lesson,
-> but prior programming and/or command line experience will be helpful.
+> Prior command line experience is required for this workshop.
 {: .prereq}